Emotional Support Animals (ESA) Information

 2) The animal is necessary to afford the student with a disability an equal opportunity to use and enjoy their residential dwelling;

-3) There is an identifiable and documented nexus (connection) between the disability and the assistance support that the animal provides that is clearly indicated by the student’s treating mental health professional.
 The documentation must state the impact the disability has on the student’s ability to live in a University residence and how the ESA will ameliorate the disability symptoms that are preventing use and enjoyment of their dwelling.
-An ESA provider form is linked below
+An ESA provider form is linked below that can be given to the documenting professional.
+Contact information and licensure details of provider should be included.

-4) The student has registered with UMBC’s Office of Student Disability Services (SDS).
 When requesting an ESA as a reasonable and necessary accommodation in University housing, an accommodation verification form will need to be completed by the treating mental health professional IF the disability documentation submitted for registration does not contain all information necessary for accommodation determination and approval.
-Students requesting an ESA will schedule an intake with an SDS disability specialist to discuss their disability needs, limitations and/or access challenges, and reasonable accommodations.

 *Caution: Some internet websites sell certificates, registrations, and licensing documents that are typically insufficient to serve as documentation that would “reliably establish that an individual has a disability-related need for an assistance animal” (HUD January 2020), or that the provider has personal knowledge and history of the individual to be able to therapeutically prescribe an ESA as necessary for housing access, use and enjoyment.

 5) Students must receive approval for an Emotional Support Animal as an accommodation for a disability in campus housing via an official SDS letter of accommodation AND must complete the Office of Residential Life’s housing contract PRIOR to bringing their animal on campus.
-Students found with unapproved animals in campus housing will be asked to remove the animal immediately and may be subject to University housing sanctions.

 USE THIS FORM – SDS Provider Documentation FORM (optional but recommended): Emotional Support Animal Housing Accommodation Request Form

-UMBC ESA ACCOMMODATION PROCESS
+UMBC ESA ACCOMMODATION PROCESS after SDS registration:

-Next steps after SDS registration: Once an ESA accommodation is approved by SDS, the student must complete the Residential Life housing contract for animals:
+Once an ESA accommodation is approved by SDS, the student must complete the Residential Life housing contract for animals:

 a- Meet with a Residential Life representative in Housing Assignment Services to complete the University housing contract,